 Gloom of the night cannot erase my joy.

-Growing in me is love for all your precepts.
+Grow greater love in me for all your precepts.

 Heartfelt is my entreaty for your favour.